 If your property is designated as a monument, is a landmark building or falls under the "protected village view" you usually need to have permission to install solar panels.

-The property is not in the Wassenaar Protected Village Area and the property is not a monument and not image-defining
+The house is not located in the protected village of Wassenaar.
+The building is not a monument and is not a landmark.

-• If you place the panels on the property itself.
+• On the property itself.
 There are no rules for that.

-• If you place pans in the form of a yard fence.
+• In the form of a property boundary.

-• If you are placing the panels in the garden, unless the garden is part of a monument or landmark building.
-If you are going to place a large arrangement, there may be Requirements.
-Check with the municipality.
+• In the garden.
+Except if the garden is part of a monument or a landmark building.
+If you are planning to install a large structure, there may be Requirements.
+Please check with the municipality.

-The property is in the Wassenaar protected village conservation area and is a monument or landmark
+The house is located in the protected village of Wassenaar.
+The house is a monument or is iconic.

 You usually do not need a permit:

-• If you place the panels in the garden.
-For example, an arrangement or buried.
-They may not be visible from public roads.
-If you are going to place a large arrangement, then there may be Requirements.
-Check with the municipality.
+• If you place the panels in the garden, for example as an installation, they must not be visible from the public highway.
+Are you planning to install a large installation?
+If so, there may be Requirements.
+Check with your local authority.

 • If you place the panels on outbuildings in the backyard: they may be on the entire roof, but they should not be conspicuously visible.

-The house is in the Wassenaar protected villagescape and is not a monument and not image-defining
+The house is located in the protected village of Wassenaar.
+The house is not a monument and is not a landmark.

 You can install solar panels and do not need a permit to do so: